 Many FBA prep services do their work in climate-controlled spaces, but some don’t.
-If you suspect that extreme temperatures may damage your products in any way, you want to make sure that your products are in a climate-controlled environment—or that they’re in a warehouse in a mild climate.
+If you suspect extreme temperatures may damage your products, make sure your products are in a climate-controlled environment (or in a warehouse with a mild climate).

 If you’re dealing in wholesale goods that are shipped on pallets, you’re going to need a facility that can store pallets and comes equipped with a loading dock.
-You also need to determine the volume that you’ll be shipping.
-Every facility comes with its own minimum requirements and maximum capacity.
+You also need to determine your shipping volume.
+Every facility has its own minimum requirements and maximum capacity.

-In the future you may find yourself needing a facility to hold onto your products for a while.
+In the future, you may need a facility to hold onto your products for a while.
 You don’t want to get caught with your products at a facility that can’t hold them.
-Determine ahead of time whether an FBA prep service can store your products and how much storage will cost.
+Determine ahead of time whether an FBA prep service can store your products and how much it will cost.

-You haven’t gotten this far without planning ahead.
-Doing your homework now before selecting an FBA prep service will save you time and improve your bottom line.
+Planning ahead will earn you the most for your money.
+Do your homework now before selecting an FBA prep service to save yourself time and improve your bottom line.

 Using a service like this has operational costs, but it allows businesses of all sizes to utilize one of the world’s largest companies to help them get their products to customers.
 You also won’t have to worry about shipping, handling, or processing refunds or returns.

 An FBA prep service can handle importing, inspecting, processing, labeling, and shipping inventory to Amazon.
 However, it’s crucial to review the costs and suitability of each choice to ensure your FBA prep solution offers quality customer service and a return on value for your store.